-1. As a member of the State Bar, Respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period commencing on or about February 1, 2010, and ending on or about January 31, 2013 (the "compliance period").
+1. In order to remain as an active member of the State Bar, Thomas Turner ("respondent") was required to complete twenty-five (25) hours of Minimum Continuing Legal Education ("MCLE") during the period beginning February 1, 2011 through January 31, 2014 (the "compliance period").

-2. On January 31, 2013, Respondent reported under penalty of perjury to the State Bar that he was in compliance with the MCLE requirements, and, in particular, that he had completed his MCLE during the compliance period.
+2. On February 13, 2014, respondent reported to the State Bar under penalty of perjury that he was in compliance with the MCLE requirement and in particular that he had completed the required MCLE hours during the compliance period.